This set of Waste Water Engineering Interview Questions and Answers focuses on “Pumps & Pumping Stations – 2”.

 d) Jet Pump

 Explanation: Positive Displacement Pump is used to pump liquids with high viscosity.
-These are also known as reciprocating pump.
+These are also known as a reciprocating pump.
 These pumps are used when the fluid to be pumped is at low flow and high pressure.

 11. Which is the part of the pump which prevents the flow of water from the volume to enter back to the impeller?